Considering Divorce or Separation? Try Discernment Counseling First

 Discernment counseling is short term, and the focus is not on solving marital or relationship problems.

 Unlike traditional marriage or relationship counseling that assumes that both people are willing to work on the marriage, this kind of counseling helps people decide whether to work on their marriage or keep moving towards ending the relationship.

-Unlike individual counseling that usually takes one person's side, the counselor works to understand both partners, even if they see things very differently.
+Individual counseling usually takes one person’s side, but in discernment counseling, the counselor works to understand both partners, even if they see things very differently.

 Finding a qualified counselor, with experience in helping couples sort through want they want to do is not easy task.
 What makes for a qualified discernment counselor?